chloeminkyung/MS_MARCOV2/README.md

 ~~~
 For example,
 ~~~
-export PYTHONPATH=${PYTHONPATH}:~/MS_marco/mrcqa
+export PYTHONPATH=${PYTHONPATH}:~/MS_MARCO_Edited/mrcqa
 ~~~
 #### 2. experiment folder has a copy of the config.yaml file from scripts.
 Currently, this will only train for 1 epoch and stop.
 This iis useful for testing and debugging scripts.

 #### 3. MSMARCO v2.1 data is in Data folder
-Pre-trained word embedings (if needed, e.g. GloVe 42B) save in your $./Data/$ folder.
+Pre-trained word embedings (if needed, e.g. GloVe 42B) save in your Data folder.

 #### 4. Try to train a model using the following script
-Before running following commandline you have to be in the MS_marco/ folder
+Before running following commandline you have to be in the MS_MARCO_Edited/ folder
 ~~~
 python ./scripts/train.py ./experiment ./Data/<chosen training data> --cuda=False                 # cpu
 python ./scripts/train.py ./experiment ./Data/<chosen training data> --cuda=True                  # gpu
 python ./scripts/train.py ./experiment ./Data/<chosen training data> --force_restart --cuda=False
 ~~~
---force_restart is not strictly required but it is used to ignore any existing $checkpoints$ in your $./experiment/$ folder.
+force_restart is not strictly required but it is used to ignore any existing $checkpoints$ in your experiment folder.

 If using pre-trained word embeddings,
 ~~~